Murder of Lola Daviet: Trial and sentence

+Psychiatric evidence introduced at Benkired's trial stated that she was of normal intelligence and was not suffering from any psychological trouble, displaying no psychiatric pathology.
+When handing down the sentence, the chief judge ("président de la cour") stressed "the extreme cruelty of the criminal deeds" and "real torture", further saying that the court had taken into account the indescribable psychological harm done both the victim and her family (which included her father's death two years after her murder).

+Reactions

-After the suspect was identified as having ignored an order to leave French territory, political figures of the right and far-right attacked the government of President Emmanuel Macron for the crime.
-In the National Assembly, Marine Le Pen of the National Rally (RN) attacked prime minister Élisabeth Borne, who responded by saying that the crime should be left to the police and judiciary. Éric Zemmour of Reconquête coined the term "Francocide" to describe the murder of a French person, for which he was criticised by Gérald Darmanin, the Minister of the Interior. Éric Pauget of The Republicans told the minister of justice Éric Dupond-Moretti that "Lola lost her life because you didn't expel this national".
+After the suspect was identified as having ignored an order to leave French territory, political figures of the right criticized the government of President Emmanuel Macron for the crime.
+In the National Assembly, Marine Le Pen of the National Rally (RN) criticized Prime Minister Élisabeth Borne, who responded by saying that the crime should be left to the police and judiciary. Éric Zemmour of Reconquête coined the term "Francocide" to describe the murder of a French person, for which he was criticised by Gérald Darmanin, the Minister of the Interior. Éric Pauget of The Republicans told the Ministry of Justice Éric Dupond-Moretti that "Lola lost her life because you didn't expel this national".

-Macron met Daviet's parents.
+Macron met Lola's parents.
 He condemned the murder as an act of "extreme evil" and the Minister of the Interior was present at Lola's funeral.
-Her parents called on politicians to not exploit the crime.
+The parents' attorney said they called on politicians to not exploit her photograph for political ends.
+Devastated by his daughter's fate, Lola's father fell into alcoholism, separated from his wife, lost his job and died of health complications on 23 February 2024 in Fouquereuil at the age of 49.